Jaime Ridge: Personal life and family

 Ridge claimed that while Sally and she were best friends, she hadn't spoken to her father in years.
 Ridge has expressed sadness at not meeting new half-brother London Ridge, father Matthew's son with current partner Carly Binding, former member of New Zealand girl group TrueBliss and solo artist.
 Ridge and Matthew had reconciled by early 2014.

 In February 2014, Ridge and mother Sally spoke out against online bullying following the death of New Zealand celebrity Charlotte Dawson.
 Previously, Ridge had publicly criticised an opinion article speculating as to the cause of Dawson's death.

 ONE News reported Ridge as being one of the most followed New Zealanders on social media.

 In August 2014, Jaime collaborated on a jewellery line for women and men with local designer Lindi Kingi.

 Charity work

 During The Ridges, Ridge agreed to participate in a charity Boxing match.
 The show covered Ridge training for 7 weeks with father Matthew's former-Warrior teammate Monty Betham at Boxing Alley gym in Auckland.
-Already underweight Ridge was pressured to lose 5 kg in one week, dropping to just over 60 kg.
+Ridge was pressured to lose 5 kg in one week, dropping to just over 60 kg.
 The show culminated in Ridge winning the 'KFC Godfather of All Fight Nights' match against fellow TV3 reality television star Rosanna Arkle of The GC.

 In November 2013 Ridge acted as the face of Dress for Success Auckland's charitable fundraiser sale The Great Designer Sale.

 In August 2014, Ridge produced a piece of art for ANZ Daffodil Day Art Auction charity art auction.
 The proceeds of the auction went to the Cancer Society of New Zealand.